5 Simple Tips for Avoiding Hair Damage

 Blessed are those who’ve never had to deal with hair damage.
 Though natural coils and curls are incredibly resilient, they’re also fragile if not treated with tender love and care.
 And when you add in all the very fun things about hairstyling that make our looks more exciting like hair color, sleek ponytails and updos, and braids with our edges laid, then more harm may be on the menu without the proper attention paid.
 Versatility is one of our favorite things about our hair, but like the old adage states: everything in moderation.

-We created our Rose Wash + Go System specifically to aid and remedy damaged hair, but there are some other ways to combat and prevent damage other than injecting your hair routine with rosehip oil.
+We created our Vanilla Berry Wash + Go System specifically to aid and remedy damaged hair, but there are some other ways to combat and prevent damage other than injecting your hair routine with castor oil.
 Read on what you need to know.

 Keep It Tight…But Not With Your Hairstyles